 As the majority of pharmaceutical, biotechnology and medical device companies operate globally, especially those in Europe, the demand for life science recruitment consultancies to employ those with language skills is very high.
 Most global life sciences businesses such as GlaxoSmithKline (GSK), for example, will have to conduct clinical trials in several countries in order to test the safety and effectiveness of a drug or treatment.
 This will require a recruitment consultant with the ability to liaise with client representatives in other countries, as well as regionally located candidates to work on these international projects.
 Therefore, it is often beneficial for recruiters to be fluent in more than one language.

 A better working environment

 Due to the globalisation of clients and the need for multilingual colleagues, recruitment consultant jobs in life sciences will offer a dynamic and culturally diverse working environment.
 This can create an enriching atmosphere for you to develop your career.
 Also, as a result of international clients, it is more than likely that the recruitment consultancy will have opportunities for you to work abroad.

 A good choice of industry

-Aside from the obvious benefits of working in life sciences, it is wise to acknowledge that the life sciences industry is stable and booming, unlikely to be seriously impacted by political events such as Brexit or cyclical recessions.
+Aside from the obvious benefits of working in life sciences, it is wise to acknowledge that the life sciences industry is stable and booming, unlikely to be seriously impacted by political events or cyclical recessions.
 The life sciences industry is not a luxury and will always be well-invested, affording a certain amount of job security.

 Proclinical is hiring!